PavlidisLab/rnaseq-pipeline/scripts/README.md

 ### ad-hoc
 These scripts aren't be part of the pipeline but can be useful for ad-hoc usage/one off jobs.
-Use with case.
+Use with care.

 * benchmarker.sh - Run a timed command with ouputs to a benchmark sub-directory.
 * fix-gene_id-for-gtf.sh - Unclear.
 Seems to replace gtf gene_id to transcript_id.